fgerraty/Postelsia_Collapse/data/README.md

 -   **mean** - mean water temperature (ºC) on survey day

 -   **stderr** - standard error (ºC) of water temperature measurements on survey day.

+### "Mussels" Dataset

+The "mussels" dataset ([data/processed/mussels.csv](https://github.com/fgerraty/Postelsia_Collapse/blob/main/data/processed/mussels.csv)) contains mussel occurrence data by plot from [Multi-Agency Rocky Intertidal Network](#0) Coastal Biodiversity Servey (CBS) grids.
+Each row in this dataset constitutes a single mussel detection at any layer.
+The dataset contains the following columns:

+-   **site_id** - unique number code for each site

+-   **year** - year in which CBS survey was conducted (Range: 2001-2024)

+-   **month** - month in which CBS survey was conducted (Range: 1-12)

+-   **day** - day of month in which CBS survey was conducted (Range: 1-31)

+-   **x_transect** - A number representing one of 11 parallel meter tapes (transects) within the CBS survey area.
+Transects stem from a baseline, which is established along shore in the high zone of a site area.
+The transect number is determined by the meter mark on the baseline from where the transect begins.
+(Range: 0-30).

+-   **location** - The location (in meters) along the transect at which the mussel was observed.

+-   **species_lump** - Lumped species name.
+Note that only *M. californianus* mussels were included in analyses, despite that other *Mytilus* species are included in this dataset.

+-   **pc_point_type** - Designates whether full_points (with layering, host/epi relationships, and nearest species information) or first_points (only the top point and/or mussels on point if a layer was over a mussel) was done during this survey.
+Note that mussel occurrence is documented for both point sampling types.

+-   **tidal_elevation** - The calculated height in meters above Mean Low Low Water of the referenced location.
+These calculations are made by kriging the data in Surfer 8.
+See more information here: <https://support.goldensoftware.com/hc/en-us/articles/231348728-A-Basic-Understanding-of-Surfer-Gridding-Methods-Part-1#kriging>

+### "Mussel Percent Cover" Dataset

+The "mussel percent cover" dataset ([data/processed/mussels_percent_cover.csv](https://github.com/fgerraty/Postelsia_Collapse/blob/main/data/processed/mussel_percent_cover.csv)) contains mussel percent cover data by survey across the entire [Multi-Agency Rocky Intertidal Network](#0) Coastal Biodiversity Servey (CBS) grid.
+Each row in this dataset constitutes a single CBS survey.
+The dataset contains the following columns:

+-   **site_id** - unique number code for each site

+-   **year** - year in which CBS survey was conducted (Range: 2001-2024)

+-   **number_of_transect_locations** - number of points in CBS survey grid.

+-   **count** - number of points in CBS survey grid at which mussels were detected.

+-   **percent_cover** - percent cover of mussels across the CBS survey grid (count / number_of_transect_locations \* 100)